monicacrespo/bootcamp-backend-student-relacional-sql-server/4.api-rest/doc/README.md

 8. Add Swagger/OpenAPI (i.e: nuget packet `Swashbuckle.AspNetCore`) to interact with the endpoints from the url `/swagger`.
 Push your changes to your git repository.
 9. Add a functional test for the following use case:
-   - Given the creation of an author by http,
+   - Given an author
-   - When reading from the database the author using its id generated,
+   - When creating it using the proper endpoint
-   - Then it returns the author that was created.
+   - Then it returns the author id that was created.
    Push your changes to your git repository.
 10. Add a functional test for the following use case:
-    - Given the creation of an author that has two books,
+    - Given the creation of an author that has two books
-    - When quering all books using the proper endpoint,
+    - When quering all books using the proper endpoint
     - Then it should return the author and the two books.
     Push your changes to your git repository.

 12. Add a filter as a query parameter in `GET api/books?title=foo` to query books with specific title.
 Push your changes to your git repository.